 The FCA regulates the financial services industry in the UK, including mortgages.
 It aims to protect consumers, protect and enhance the financial markets, and encourage effective competition in the interest of consumers.

 An independent ombudsman, set up by parliament to help resolve individual disputes between consumers and financial businesses.

 A fee which may be charged when the amount borrowed is more than a given percentage of the value of the property.
-In these cases, the lender will use the fee to purchase an insurance policy to protect them against financial loss, in case a borrower doesn’t meet their mortgage payments.
-The fee is usually payable in full upon completion.
-You would still be liable for any mortgage shortfall debt if, after possession, the sale proceeds are not enough to repay your outstanding debt.
+In these cases, the lender will use the fee to purchase an insurance policy to protect them against financial loss, in case you don’t meet your mortgage payments.
+The fee is usually payable in full upon Completion.
+You would still be liable for any mortgage shortfall debt if, after possession, the sale proceeds are not enough to repay your outstanding balance.

 The percentage figure that determines how much interest you pay.